wso2/docs-choreo-dev/en/pe-docs/docs/api-management/api-analytics/integrate-choreo-with-moesif.md

-# Integrate Choreo with Moesif
+# Integrate {{ product_name }} with Moesif

 Moesif is an API analytics and monetization service that helps you grow your API products.
-You can integrate Choreo with Moesif and gain valuable insights into your API's usage.
+You can integrate {{ product_name }} with Moesif and gain valuable insights into your API's usage.
 While Moesif's API analytics capabilities empower you to make informed decision-making on behalf of your organization, its monetization options simplify revenue generation from your APIs, eliminating the need for complex coding.

 In this guide, you will:

 - Generate a key in Moesif.
-- Configure Choreo to connect to Moesif.
+- Configure {{ product_name }} to connect to Moesif.
 - Invoke an API and observe the insights on the Moesif dashboard.

 ## Step 1: Generate an API key in Moesif